-The directions related to the issuing of National Environmental Management permits and licenses deal with the processing of applications for Environmental Authorisations required in terms of the National Environmental Management Act (NEMA), as well as the handling of applications for waste management licences, permits linked to the export of waste tyres, and applications for atmospheric emission licences in terms of the Air Quality Act.
+The directions also deal with the processing of applications for Environmental Authorisations required in terms of the National Environmental Management Act (NEMA), as well as the handling of applications for waste management licences, permits linked to the export of waste tyres, and applications for Atmospheric Emission Licences in terms of the Air Quality Act.
 Appeals lodged in terms of NEMA will be dealt with.

 Authorisations for the export of waste tyres which expired between 27 March 2020 and the date of publication of these directions, remain valid subject to new applications being submitted within 60 days from the date of publication of these directions.

 The applications and appeals mentioned will be processed by the responsible authorities from the date of publication of the directions.
 Further details on how to access the service, and submit applications and appeals, will be provided in the annexures to the alert level 3 directions.